Paddy Travel is a travel agency established in 1993 with the office in the centre of Medjugorje.

 Historically, Sarajevo is the city where World War I started with the assassination of archduke Franz Ferdinand in 1914.

 Mostar is the economic and cultural centre of the Herzegovina region.
 Famous for its Old bridge built in the 16th century.
 Mostar was named after the bridge keepers (mostari) that protected the bridge over the Neretva river during medieval times.

 Other sights in Mostar include the Old Town, St. Peter’s and Pauls Church, the Spanish Square and more.

 Kravica waterfall is a large cascade on the Trebižat River, in the karstic heartland of Herzegovina in Bosnia and Herzegovina.
 It is 10 kilometres south of Ljubuški and 40 kilometres south of Mostar.
 Its height is about 25 metres and the radius of the lake in the base of the waterfall is 120 metres.

 Kravica is a popular swimming and picnic area and, during the summer, it is frequently visited by tourists from Mostar, Medjugorje and Dubrovnik.

 Dubrovnik is a Croatian coastal city on the UNESCO list of World Heritage sites.
 Often referred to as “the pearl of the Adriatic” Dubrovnik is a city of awe-inspiring beauty, fascinating history, and an amazingly preserved Old Town.

-Popular sightseeing locations include Stradun (main street of the Old Town), the city walls, Sponza Palace, Church of St. Blaise, Great Onofrio Well, Rector’s Palace and more.
+Popular sightseeing locations include Stradun (main street of the Old Town), the city walls, Sponza Palace, Church of St. Blaise, Onofrio’s fountain, Rector’s Palace and more.